Depending on where you are staying in town you’ll have different options to move around.

 There are sidewalks all over town and you won’t need to be worried when crossing bridges or parks, there’ll always be some way to walk through.
 If you stay at the Marina area or further north, walking into town will be more of a hike and is not recommended unless you are into really looong walks.

 Taxis are all over town at any time of the day or night.
-Just step outside your hotel or onto any street curb and wave as one approaches.
-Taxis are really very convenient and cheap to use, and you won't have any problem using them.
+Just step outside your hotel or onto any street curb and wave as they approach.
+Taxis are really very convenient and cheap to use, and you won’t have any problem using them.

 All hotels can hail one for you and many have regular taxis parked in front waiting to take you wherever you want to go.
 If in doubt ask your hotel concierge what the going rate is for your destination.

-The buses are a very convenient way to get around town.
-Buses here are privately owned, and some look a bit funky, but they do get you where you want to go and you'll experience the true Mexican lifestyle during your journey as this is how most the local population moves around town, when not on foot.
+The buses are a very convenient way to get around town, they may be a bit scary to start off on, but you get the hang of them in a breeze.
+Buses here are privately owned, and some look a bit funky, but they do get you where you want to go and you’ll experience the true Mexican lifestyle during your journey as this is how most the local population moves around town, when not on foot.
+Even so, there are newer buses being added to the mix and very soon the old “picturesque” buses will be a thing of the past, so hurry up!
+(If that’s your thing).

-Don't be surprised if an entertainer leaps on board to belt out a song about lost love and overdue rent.
-Mexicans tend to tip a few pesos whether the entertainment is Vegas calibre or not.
-And, if you're really lucky, you can get some bubblegum, chocolate or garlic shopping done during your journey.
+On my most recent trips in the local buses down south, there weren’t any, but don’t be surprised if entertainers leaps on board to belt out a song about lost love and overdue rent.
+Mexicans tend to tip a few pesos whether the entertainment is Vegas caliber or not.
+And, if you’re really lucky, you can get some bubblegum, chocolate or garlic shopping done during your journey too (you’ll understand when it happens to you).

 Bus signs are blue with a picture of a bus and the word “parada” means bus stop.